 Free printable: 5 pairs of land and water forms

 Books and cards

-This is a book by a renown Montessori author Mary Da Prato and uses the principles of Montessori to explain the exact steps to take when tackling this topic.
+This is a book by a renowned Montessori author Mary Da Prato and uses the principles of Montessori to explain the exact steps to take when tackling this topic.

 This land and water forms book has beautiful photos of the ten pairs of basic land and water forms.
 It’s wonderful for young learners as it has all labels in lower case and vivid pictures.